vitorleonel/create-react-component-cli/readme.md

-# react-components CLI
+# React Components CLI

-A CLI for react-components.
+A CLI for generate react and react-native components based on styled-components.

-## Customizing your CLI

-Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.

 ## Publishing to NPM